Questions

 Answer: Luddism was a movement led by the charismatic General Ned Ludd.
 Its participants demanded a minimum wage, control over the labour of women and children, job for the jobless and the right to form trade unions so that they could legally present these demands.
 Question 28.

-READ ALSO: Who is the father of Priya?
+READ ALSO: What is the best Okr tool?

 When did the Luddites end?